Join a Club

 It's more than just a club, it's an experience!

 Joining a club is one of the easiest ways to enhance your own experience.
-This past fall, 3,630 Xavier students* were involved in over 170 student organizations.
-In an annual survey of our first year and senior students, 76% reported spending time in a cocurricular activity**, allowing them to engage with others in learning outside of the classroom, such as:
+This past fall, 3,630 Xavier students reported they were involved in over 165 student organizations.
+Learning outside of the classroom is a critical part of the college experience and can engage personal skill development, such as:

 Did you know?